 For horizontal images, make the image 1920 pixels on its longest side and let the shorter side be adjusted to whatever size necessary to maintain the proper aspect ratio.
 For vertical images, make the longest side 1080 pixels.

-Images slightly larger than this are fine as our software will automatically shrink them to fit, but do not submit images at their original in-camera resolution as these will be too large.
+Images slightly larger than this are acceptable because our software will automatically shrink them to fit, but do not submit images at their original in-camera resolution as these will be too large.

 For accurate projected color, be sure your images use the sRGB color space (not Adobe 1998 or ProPhoto).
 Convert them to sRGB as necessary.

-For ideas on the kinds of images that do well in competition, look at the winners posted in our Winning Images galleries.
+For ideas about what kinds of images do well in competition, look at the winners displayed in the Winning Images galleries on Poly’s website.

-Since we use a variety of judges and judging is very subjective, you never know what will do well.
-After you’ve been to several competitions, you’ll have a good idea what the judges are looking for.
-So, enter what you like and have fun.
+Because Poly uses a variety of monthly competition judges, and judging is subjective, you’ll never know for sure what will do well.
+But after you’ve been to several competitions, you’ll begin to get a good idea of what judges are looking for.
+Feel free to enter subjects that interest you in their appropriate category, and most of all, have fun.